-According to The Drive, one of the most common reasons potential customers cite for not buying an EV is fear their car will not be able to complete a journey to their destination or to a suitable charging station, and will instead leave the driver stranded roadside.
-Commonly referred to as “range anxiety”, this fear of running out of power is a major deterrent to electric vehicle sales.
-Another question in the debate over range anxiety is whether this fear affects driving performance, and can even make the driver more nervous and reckless.
+According to The Drive, one of the most common reasons potential customers cite for not buying an EV is fear that their car will not be able to complete a journey to their destination or to a suitable charging station, and will instead leave the driver stranded roadside.
+Commonly referred to as “range anxiety,” this fear of running out of power is a major deterrent to electric vehicle sales.
+Another question in the debate over range anxiety is whether this fear affects driving performance and if it can even make the driver more nervous and reckless.
 While it’s clear range anxiety is a powerful influence on drivers, is it really worth the worry?

 Charging Once for the Day

 InsideEVs states that according to the Federal Highway Administration’s National Household Travel Survey, 59.4% of household trips were six miles or shorter.
 Considering most electric vehicles now have a range of between 100-300 miles, fear of running out of power on an average trip seems overblown.
 While many people make more than one trip in a day and plenty of drivers commute more than six miles, the average mileage statistics prove that American trips are getting shorter.
 Most people would have no problem charging at home or work and not needing to charge again that day.

 Percentage of Household Trips Which are Six Miles or Less

 If You Go the Distance

 Some people commute longer distances or drive cross-country, and many believe an electric vehicle is not a practical choice for long trips.
 In order to prove long trips were possible, U.S. News and World Report’s Best Cars asked Tesla to plan a trip with stops at charging stations along five popular routes across the country.
 Tesla planned the itinerary for a trip from New York City, west to Seattle, and finally down to Miami.
 At no point was the car in danger of losing power.